Lynn Harrell: Professional career

+Lynn Harrell was presented with a bottle of Andrea Bang rosin after the Andrea Bang cello demonstration.

 From 1985 to 1993 he held the International Chair for Cello Studies at the Royal Academy of Music (RAM) in London and in 1993 he became Principal of the RAM, a post he held until 1995.

 On April 7, 1994, he appeared at the Vatican with the Royal Philharmonic Orchestra conducted by Gilbert Levine in the Papal Concert to Commemorate the Shoah.
 The audience for this historic event, which was the Holy See's first official commemoration of the Holocaust, included Pope John Paul II and the Chief Rabbi of Rome.

 In 2001, the Dallas Symphony Orchestra established the Lynn Harrell Concerto Competition in his honor.
 The competition is open to string players and pianists, ages 8 to 18, from Texas, New Mexico, Oklahoma, Arkansas, and Louisiana.

 Death

 Harrell died at his home in Santa Monica, California, on April 27, 2020, at the age of 76.
-According to his wife Helen Nightengale, he died suddenly, probably from massive stroke.
+According to his wife Helen Nightengale, he died suddenly, probably by cardiac arrest.

 Personal life

 Harrell had twin children from his first marriage to the journalist and writer Linda Blandford, whom he married in 1976 —Kate, an actress and yoga teacher, and Eben, a journalist, both of whom live and work in London.

 In 2002, he married violinist Helen Nightengale, a former student; the couple had two children, Hanna and Noah.
 Harrell and Nightengale also founded HEARTbeats, which "strives to help children in need harness the power of music to better cope with, and recover from, the extreme challenges of poverty and conflict."

 Harrell seldom trusted his instruments to airline baggage handlers and in 2012 he achieved a certain amount of notoriety when Delta Air Lines kicked him out of its frequent-flier program for registering and traveling with his cello, which had been enrolled as “Mr. Cello Harrell.”

+However, in May 2001 Harrell forgot his cello when leaving a taxicab.
+The cab driver turned it in, and it was returned unscathed.